 Filing Federal Tax Returns

-The Supreme Court struck down certain provisions of the federal Defense of Marriage Act ("DOMA") and ruled that the federal government must recognize same-sex couples who are legally married under state laws.
-As a result, married gay and lesbian couples now can file a joint federal income tax return or file as married filing separately and get other tax benefits provided to married couples.
+As a result of the Supreme Court's decision in the Windsor case, married gay and lesbian couples could file a joint federal income tax return or file as married filing separately and get other tax benefits provided to married couples.
 In the aftermath of the Supreme Court decision, the IRS ruled that same sex couples who are legally married in any state will be treated as married for federal tax purposes, regardless of whether or not the state where they reside recognizes same-sex marriages.

 If you and your spouse have a child, then you can claim that child as a dependent on your joint federal tax return or one of you can claim the child if you file separately.
-You may also be eligible for the child tax credit ($1,000 if your gross income does not exceed $75,000).
+You may also be eligible for the child tax credit.
 If you provide more than 50% of the child's support, you can file as head of household, which usually allows you to pay fewer taxes than if you filed as single.
 If a couple has two children, each might be able to claim one child as a dependent and file as head of household on their federal tax return.
 Check with a tax professional to understand your options.

 Federal Gift and Estate Tax

 Legally married couples are exempt from almost all federal taxes that are levied on transfers of property or money between them, whether made during life or at death.
-These rules now apply to all legally married same sex couples.
+These rules applied to all legally married same sex couples after the Windsor case.

 What is the gift and estate tax?
 This federal tax is levied on the estate of someone who has made very large gifts.
 Every person may give a total of up to $5 million (adjusted annually for inflation) in taxable gifts and bequests (gifts at death) without owing tax.
 If you surpass that limit during your lifetime, all further taxable gifts, and anything you leave at death, are taxed.
 The estate tax exclusion amount is indexed and goes up every year; check the IRS website for the current amount.